 About Bridgepoint Merchant Banking

-Bridgepoint Merchant Banking is a lower and middle market investment firm headquartered in Nebraska and Iowa that serves business owners and companies over their corporate lifecycles by providing merger and acquisition and corporate finance advisory services.
+Bridgepoint Merchant Banking is a middle market investment firm headquartered in Nebraska and Iowa that serves business owners and companies over their corporate lifecycles by providing merger and acquisition and corporate finance advisory services.

 Bridgepoint Merchant Banking is a division of Bridgepoint Holdings, LLC.
 In order to offer securities-related Investment Banking Services discussed herein, to include M&A and institutional capital raising, the Principals of Bridgepoint are registered representatives of M&A Securities Group, Inc., an unaffiliated broker-dealer and member FINRA/SIPC.

 Anyone that’s been through the process of securing capital, making an acquisition or transferring ownership knows how complex, time consuming and frustrating transactions can be.
 There are many things that can get in the way of a deal closing, like negotiating issues, due diligence surprises, unrealistic valuation expectations, and cultural differences, among others.

 There are a variety of things that improve your chances to obtain a successful outcome, but there’s one thing you really need – that is often overlooked – and that’s discipline.
 It’s a long, winding and poorly lit road between wanting to do a deal and actually getting it done.
 Give yourself the benefit of a road map.
 Understand clearly what your objectives are…before you start…and then stick to them.